 Field # is the sequential number for the field in the record and is not a field in the data file.

 Each file must include one header record (Record Type 1) and at least one data record (Record Type 2).
-Note: For 2023 only, the file must include one header record (Record Type 1) and at least one data record (Record Type 2) with the correct number of delimiters.
 Record Type 1 must contain the required data elements and be formatted correctly.
 Starting in 2024 the file must contain one data record for every inpatient (IP), emergency department (ED) visit and outpatient observation (OO) bed stay to an acute care hospital within the reporting quarter.

 The record type itself is not a field in the data file.